bryanyuchen/Lab_3/README.md

 Because all of our Lab 2 musical instruments were along the lines of percussive instruments, that make sounds by hitting objects, we decided to incorporate them together as a band by having each instruments play a different beat to form interesting rhythms together.
 Instead of using objects to beat a surface, we decided to use the sounds of the servo to generate a beat.
 Thus, each servo would activate and deactivate to make a sound, in different rhythms from each other but at the same tempo, in order to achieve the goal of forming a “jam band”.

 This system would have three main interfaces: User-application, application-servo and servo-servo/synchronization.
 I took charge of writing the User-application interface, which involves the web server backend.
-Jack took charge of the user-application interface, which involves translating commands from the user interface into servo movements, and Justin developed the MCU-MCU communication, which is done through light sensors (described in much more detail in his poster).
+Jack took charge of the user-application interface, which involves translating commands from the user interface into servo movements, and Justin developed the MCU-MCU communication, which is done through light sensors.
 In addition, Jack developed a method to use the vibration sensor to act as an on/off switch for the whole system, that responds to the user tapping the sensor.

 ## Bill of Materials